Piney Pinecreek Border Airport: Facilities and aircraft

 For the 12-month period ending May 31, 2011, the airport had 3,000 general aviation aircraft operations, an average of 250 per month.

-Two aprons allow passengers to deplane in either country and walk to the respective customs authority.
-Pilots and passengers in Canada need to walk across Provincial Trunk Route 89 to report to CBSA, while in the US, the border station is located on the airport side of Minnesota State Highway 89.
-Fuel tanks are located on the US side.
+Two aprons allowed passengers to deplane in either country and walk to the respective customs authority.
+Pilots and passengers in Canada needed to walk across Provincial Trunk Route 89 to report to CBSA, while in the US, the border station was located on the airport side of Minnesota State Highway 89.
+Fuel tanks were located on the US side.
+Employees were allowed to cross into airport property located in the opposite country.